-With both of these big party events falling on the same day this year, we decided that we should combine a great Mexican spirit like mezcal with the herbal sweetness of the Mint Julep and make ourselves a Mexican Mint Julep!
+With both of these big party events falling on the same day this year, we decided that we should combine them!
+Using a great Mexican spirit like mezcal with the herbal sweetness of the Mint Julep and make ourselves a Mexican Mint Julep!
 But wait, you say!
 Doesn’t a julep have to be made with bourbon?

 The answer is no!
 In fact, the julep was likely originally made with brandy or gin!
 So, substituting in a great bold spirit like mezcal to make our Mexican Mint Julep means that this will be one great sipper!